godaddy-wordpress/coblocks-theme/README.txt

 = 1.2.5 =
 * Fix: Adjust Alert block typography control functionality
+* Tweak: Add proper styling for the new <code> format within the block editor

 = 1.2.4 =
 * Tweak: Add minor style tweak for the Blubrry podcast player